Antibiotic therapy is the only effective treatment for typhoid fever.

 - Ciprofloxacin (Cipro).
 In the United States, doctors often prescribe this for nonpregnant adults.

 - Ceftriaxone (Rocephin).
-This injectable antibiotic is an alternative for women who are pregnant and for children who may not be candidates for ciprofloxacin.
+This injectable antibiotic is an alternative for people who may not be candidates for ciprofloxacin, such as children.

 These drugs can cause side effects, and long-term use can lead to the development of antibiotic-resistant strains of bacteria.